thu-coai/CDial-GPT/README.md

 [//]: #  (Commonsense question answering examples:)

 ## Authors
-Yida Wang, Pei Ke, Yinhe Zheng, Kaili Huang, Minlie Huang, Xiaoyan Zhu
+Yida Wang, Pei Ke, Yinhe Zheng, Kaili Huang, Xiaoyan Zhu, Minlie Huang

 ## Disclaimer
 The LCCC dataset and the pre-trained models aim to facilitate research for conversation generation.
 The LCCC dataset provided in this repository is crawled from many sources including Weibo.
 This project has carried out a rigorous cleaning on it, but it is not guaranteed to completely clean out the inappropriate content, which does not represent the author's opinion.